Are you Gaslighting Yourself? A Common Response to Emotional Abuse.

 Why Would Someone Self-Gaslight?

-Someone who has been emotionally abused by a caregiver or partner may self-gaslight.
+If you have been emotionally abused by a caregiver or partner, you may have a tendency to self-gaslight.
 Self-gaslighting develops as a form of protection against re-victimization or further abuse.
+For example:

-A child criticizes himself to correct behaviors that could cause a parent’s anger.
+A child learns to criticize himself to correct behaviors that could cause a parent’s anger.

-A woman convinces herself her emotions aren’t valid to avoid further conflict with her partner.
+A woman tells herself she’s being dramatic to avoid further conflict with her partner.

 Individuals who self-gaslight struggle with low self-esteem, anxiety, and depression.
 Self-gaslighting can become second nature for some, making it difficult to differentiate true thoughts and feelings from the gaslighting thoughts.